OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: Abstract

-We present \textbf{\name{}}, an omni-modality VLA model that integrates novel sensing modalities for physically-grounded spatial intelligence beyond RGB perception.
-The core of our approach is the \emph{sensor-masked image}, a unified representation that overlays spatially grounded and physically meaningful masks onto the RGB images, derived from sensors including an infrared camera, a mmWave radar, and a microphone array.
-This image-native unification keeps sensor input close to RGB statistics to facilitate training, provides a uniform interface across sensor hardware, and enables data-efficient learning with lightweight per-sensor projectors.
-Built on this, we present a multisensory vision-language-action model architecture and train the model based on an RGB-pretrained VLA backbone.
-We evaluate \name{} on challenging real-world tasks where sensor-modality perception guides the robotic manipulation. \name{} achieves an average task success rate of 84\%, significantly outperforms both RGB-only and raw-sensor-input baseline models by {59\%} and {28\%} respectively, meanwhile showing higher learning efficiency and stronger generalization capability.
+Vision-language-action (VLA) models have shown strong generalization in robotic manipulation through large-scale vision-language pretraining.
+However, most existing models rely solely on RGB cameras, limiting their perception and, consequently, manipulation capabilities.
+We present \textbf{\name{}}, an omni-modality VLA model that integrates novel sensing modalities to enable beyond-RGB robotic perception and manipulation.
+The core of our approach is the \emph{sensor-masked image}, a unified representation that overlays physically meaningful, spatially grounded masks onto the RGB images.
+These masks are derived from sensors including an infrared camera, a mmWave radar, and a microphone array.
+This image-native unification keeps sensor input close to RGB statistics to facilitate training, provides a uniform interface across sensor hardware, and enables data-efficient learning with lightweight per-sensor projectors. \majorEdit{Building on this, we design a multimodal vision-language-action model architecture and train \name{} by extending an RGB-pretrained VLA backbone.} We evaluate \name{} on challenging real-world tasks that require sensor-modality perception to guide the manipulation. \name{} achieves an average task success rate of 84\%, significantly outperforms both RGB-only and raw-sensor-input baseline models by {59\%} and {28\%} respectively, meanwhile showing higher learning efficiency and stronger generalization capability.